open-learning-exchange/open-learning-exchange.github.io/pages/vagrant.md

 <li>Click on Advanced System Settings which opens up a pop up box
 <li>Click on Environment Variables
 <li>Click Edit User variables
-<li>Click new then browse the directory where your the executable is located and click ok
+<li>Click new then browse the directory where your executable is located and click ok
 </o>

 ![Environment Variable Configurations](uploads/images/Environment-Variables.PNG)